semo4/reading-notes/README.md

     the mindset make me to alwayas hunger for knowledge and know a new things and love to try new thing and challange me self to achieve the next level

+### reminders for me is :
+    1. there some poeple know somthing i do not know
+    2. to be good programmer i should keep learn new thing
+    3. the technolege field update rapidly

 You can use the [editor on GitHub](https://github.com/semo4/reading-notes/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.